FlavioDiasPs/tob/README.md

 # CONTRIBUTION
 ## Belive me, I am not rich.
 - If TOB is helping you saving lots of time
-- Few free to donate the value you think it is fair for the unique multi game bot orchestrator that exists:
+- Feel free to donate the value you think it is fair for the only multi game bot orchestrator that exists:
   - **METAMASK BSC**: 0x12198f741eddF0dB5450E16bA197027492bC9f98
   - **PIX**: d9298453-6fa2-4c24-969b-c9027666cb5e